StaPH-B/docker-builds/canu/2.2/README.md

 Main tool : [Canu](https://github.com/marbl/canu)

+Full documentation: link to documentation or wiki

-Canu is a fork of the Celera Assembler, designed for high-noise single-molecule sequencing (such as the PacBio RS II/Sequel or Oxford Nanopore MinION).
+> Canu is a fork of the Celera Assembler, designed for high-noise single-molecule sequencing (such as the PacBio RS II/Sequel or Oxford Nanopore MinION).

 ## Example Usage